Infosys/Infosys-Intelligent-Assistant/README.md

 - **Always on Training:** IIA comes with a retraining feature.
 When retraining is going on system continues to use the old data for prediction and once the retraining is completed the old data can be replaced with the new data.

 - **Related Ticket Search with 4 ML algorithms:** Text Rank, Word2Vec, Doc2Vec and BERT algorithms are included for the search functionality in finding the resolutions for the related ticket info/KMDB/Known errors pages.
-Users can choose the algorithm for search from the three algorithms.
+Users can choose the algorithm for search from the four algorithms.

 - **Hinglish Support:** IIA is trained to identify whether the text in a ticket is in English or Hinglish.
 In case it identifies the text in Hinglish, flags the same to the user and request them to enter the details it in English.